pivvenit/acf-composer-bridge/README.md

 This repository acts as a bridge to use the excellent [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) Wordpress plugin together with [Composer](https://getcomposer.org)/[Bedrock](https://roots.io/bedrock/).

+## Breaking change between v2 and V3 ##
+As `composer/installers` is added to the dependencies of all provided packages, the default installation folder is changed.
+It is recommended to switch to V3, but to ensure this does not break your code.
+[This composer manual page](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md) describes how to modify the install path.

 ## How to install
 **1. Add the desired repository to the repositories field in composer.json**